deganoth/sales-hemorrhage/README.md

 * **Player Bounds** - Some testers found it frustrating to be limited by having a set of status bars at the top of the screen.
 This was before the onscreen controls were modified.
 The screen was quite busy and cluttered.

 #### Known Errors
-While testing in all popular browsers, Firfox revealed a color based error; "Expeceted color but found '0' ".
+While testing in all popular browsers, Firfox revealed a color based error; "Expected color but found '0' ".
 This is a known error regarding specific color codes.
-It referes to the use of "0x" rather than "#" for specifying or changing colours of text items onscreen.
+It referes to the use of "0x" rather than "#" for specifying or changing hex colour values of text items onscreen.
 I made use of bitmap text primarily, so the error must be read form the .fnt files contained in the project folders.

 ## Deployment